Making a Murderer: Subject matter

 The series covers the arrest, prosecution, and conviction of Avery's nephew, Brendan Dassey, who was accused and convicted as an accessory to the murder, based largely on his confession under interrogation.
 The series depicts his trial, along with subsequent accusations of coercion and ineffective assistance of counsel.
-Avery is found guilty of intentional homicide, and Dassey found guilty of sexual assault and party to a homicide and mutilation of a corpse.
-In Summer 2007 Avery, aged 44, is sentenced to life imprisonment, without possibility of parole; Dassey, 17, is sentenced to life imprisonment, with possibility of parole in 2048.
+Avery is found guilty of intentional homicide, and Dassey is found guilty of sexual assault and party to a homicide and mutilation of a corpse.
+In Summer 2007, Avery, aged 44, was sentenced to life imprisonment, without the possibility of parole; Dassey, 17, was sentenced to life imprisonment with the possibility of parole in 2048.

 Part 2 of the series looks at the many attempts to overturn the convictions of Avery and Dassey.
 It includes further forensic tests undertaken by Avery's lawyers.
 In August 2016, Dassey had his conviction overturned by a federal judge on the grounds he was unconstitutionally coerced by the police into confessing to the murder, and this was the only substantial evidence in the case.
 On November 14, 2016, Federal District Court Judge William Duffin ordered Dassey's release from within 90 days if Wisconsin prosecutors did not move forward with a retrial.
 On November 17, the U.S. Court of Appeals for the Seventh Circuit blocked Dassey's release while the appeal was being heard.
 A three-judge panel from the 7th Circuit affirmed Judge Duffin's decision to release Dassey, and stated that Dassey should be freed unless the state chose to retry him.
 In December 2017, an en banc panel of seven judges of the United States Court of Appeals for the Seventh Circuit ruled in favor of upholding the original conviction, in a split vote of 4 to 3, ruling police had properly obtained Dassey's confession.
 In June 2018, the U.S. Supreme Court declined to hear Dassey's appeal of the 7th Circuit's en banc decision.